 Important: This lotion bar is for softening dry, scuffed, and scraped up feet when you're back home after time out on the beach or elsewhere.
 If you actually cut your foot, seek help.
 Our Whidbey Boo Boo salve can help with minor cuts.
 But don't mess around with larger cuts.
 Get yourself medical help ASAP!
 Love those feet.
 They deserve it.
 All feet do.

-Ingredients: Grown on Whidbey (here at Ritual Mischief) lavender, peppermint, spearmint, yarrow; comfrey leaf and flower gathered from nearby friends' land; and Usnea lichen (gathered off of windfall branches and the forest floor after windstorms here--never off of standing trees, living or dead) infused into organic extra virgin olive oil, plus coconut oil, shea butter, beeswax, and just a couple of drops per bar of lavender essential oil from Lavender Wind Farm on Whidbey.
+Ingredients: Grown on Whidbey (here at Ritual Mischief) lavender, peppermint, spearmint, yarrow; comfrey leaf and flower gathered from nearby friends' land; and Usnea lichen (gathered off of windfall branches and the forest floor after windstorms here--never off of standing trees, living or dead) infused into organic extra virgin olive oil, plus coconut oil, shea butter, local beeswax, and just 1 drop per bar of lavender essential oil from Lavender Wind Farm on Whidbey.

 To use: 1.
 Hold the lotion bar between your palms to warm it.
 In summer, or just out of the bath or shower, when your skin is unusually warm, you may not have to do step #1 at all.
 In winter or when your hands are unusually cold, this step may take a few more seconds that normal.
 2. Rub the bar into your skin like regular body lotion.
 For this particular bar: Focus on your dry, walk-, work-, or play-weary feet, toes, ankles, and calves.
 Important: Make sure to rub the lotion in really well on the bottoms of your feet, so that your feet aren't slippery before you start moving again, or put socks on after you've pampered your feet.

-Size: These lotion bars are hand poured into molds and are roughly (almost always) 2.3 ounces.
+Size: These lotion bars are hand poured into molds and are roughly (almost always) 2.2 or 2.3 ounces.